 Philharmoniker Hamburg - 4260034864139 - Released: September 2012 - Oehms Classics OC413|

 Ever since Gustav Mahler himself "apparently" decided to switch the order of the two inner movements - Andante and Scherzo - just prior to publication,

 a strong debate has raged on as to which should be the right and logical order.
-An interesting article on the subject can be found here.

 I myself have always been part of the clan that believes the Scherzo should come first, and the Andante should precede the final Allegro.
 Not only does this sequence seem